chloelee767/monocle-scripts/README.md

 	--preprocess-method=STR
 		The preprocessing method used on the data, choose from {PCA, LSI}.
 [Default: PCA]

+	--umap.metric=STR
+		The distance metric to be used when calculating UMAP, choose from {euclidean, cosine, manhattan, hamming}.
+[Default: cosine]

+	--umap.min-dist=FLOAT
+		The minimum distance to be passed to the UMAP function.
+[Default: 0.1]

+	--umap.n-neighbors=INT
+		The number of neighbors to use during kNN graph construction.
+[Default: 15]

+	--umap.nn-method=STR
+		The nearest neighbor method to be used by UMAP, choose from: {fnn, annoy}.
+[Default: annoy]

 	--cores=CORES
 		The number of cores to be used for dimensionality reduction.
 [Default: 1]